Type-Safe Reducers using TypeScript - Part 1 - Understanding Type Safety

 Type safety is the extent to which a programming language discourages or prevents type errors

-In the method below we are attempting to find a string starts with a given value.
+In the method below we are attempting to find if a string starts with a given value.
 The code looks a lot easier.

 function startsWith(sourceString, findWhat){